ls-ramos/iot-simulation/README.md

 ## IOT Konker demonstration
+Smart Home IoT Simulation with Konker & MQTT

-This project is a simulation of a iot application with the konker platform using the mqtt protocol for communication.
+This project is a simulation of an IoT-based smart home application, leveraging the Konker IoT platform and the MQTT protocol for communication.

-In this project, the simulated scenario is a smart house where the user can control the lights and the house cleaning robot with his phone.
-It is also simulated that the house has a presence sensor that can tell if the user is in the house or not (the phone could also be used for this, but in this simulation the presence sensor was modeled as another device).
-With these sensors the app also turns off the lights automatically for the user if he leaves the house with the lights on and also if the cleaning robot is turned off when the user leaves the house, the app notifies the user asking if he wants to turn on the robot.
+### Project Overview

+The simulation models a smart home environment where a user can control key household devices remotely via a mobile phone.
+The core functionalities include:
+	•	Smart Lighting Control: Users can turn lights on and off manually, and the system can automatically switch them off if the user leaves them on while exiting the house.
+	•	Automated Cleaning Robot: Users can activate or deactivate a cleaning robot remotely.
+If the robot is off when the user leaves, the system sends a notification prompting them to turn it on.
+	•	Presence Detection: A presence sensor determines whether the user is home or away.
+(In a real-world scenario, the user’s phone could serve as the presence detector, but for this simulation, it is modeled as a separate IoT device.)

 The structure of the project in konker is:
 ![alt text](https://github.com/lucasR23/iot-simulation/blob/main/konkerStructure.png?raw=true)